-- GPU device: Supported are GPU devices from NVIDIA with the compute capability of at least 3.5 (e.g., NVIDIA Tesla K20/40).
-It is recommended to have at least 5 GB of GPU memory.
-NiftyPET supports multiple CUDA devices and so far, the following devices have been tested with NiftyPET:

-- NVIDIA Tesla K20/40,

-- NVIDIA Titan Xp,

-- NVIDIA GeForce GTX 1060,
+- GPU device: One or more GPU devices from NVIDIA with a CUDA compute capability of at least 3.5.
+It is also recommended to have at least 5 GB of GPU memory.
+The following devices have been tested with NiftyPET: - NVIDIA Tesla K20/K40/V100 - NVIDIA Titan Xp/RTX - NVIDIA Quadro P4000/P6000 - NVIDIA GeForce GTX 1060/1080/1080 Ti/1080 Max-Q - CPU host: The GPU device can be accessed by a CPU host, with a reasonable computing power for some other image processing routines (e.g. image registration, etc.).
+It is recommended to have at least 16 GB of RAM, although we have managed to run dynamic reconstruction using old PC workstations with as little as 11 GB of RAM.

-- NVIDIA GeForce GTX 1080 /Ti,

-- NVIDIA Tesla V100.

-- CPU host: The GPU device can be accessed by a CPU host, with a reasonable computing power for some other

-image processing routines (e.g., image registration, etc.).
-It is recommended to have at least 16 GB of RAM,

-although we have managed to run dynamic reconstruction using old PC workstations with as little as 11 GB of

-RAM.